Seppiik/Seppiik/README.md

 - 👋 Hi, I’m @Seppiik
-- 👀 I’m interested in Energy system modeling
+- 👀 I’m interested in Energy system modeling and (Energy) data analysis
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning data sceince and AI applications with Python
-- 💞️ I’m looking to collaborate on Energy system models
+- 💞️ I’m looking to collaborate on Energy system models, webscarpers and APIs, and data mining
 - 📫 Reach me by email: sepehr.soltani97@gmail.com

 <!---